davesheinbein/SEI-CC-8/work/w08/d3/01-02-django-class-views/django-class-views.md

 #### Great Example in the Docs

-[This section of the docs](Your app's requirements may, or may not, need to depend upon customization of the built-in CBVs, however, you should take time to investigate how and learn more about OOP along the way...

-[Start with the docs here](https://docs.djangoproject.com/en/3.0/topics/class-based-views/intro/#the-relationship-and-history-of-generic-views-class-based-views-and-class-based-generic-views)) provides a great example of how you can pass additional context data, etc.
+[This section of the docs](https://docs.djangoproject.com/en/3.0/ref/class-based-views/generic-display/) shows how to override a CBV's `get_context_data()` method to provide additional data to templates.

 ## References